SOFA Study Record (2)

 Animation Loop

 All the scenes in SOFA must include an Animation Loop.
 This components orders all steps of the simulation and the system resolution.
 At each time step, the animation loop triggers each event (solving the matrix system, managing the constraints, detecting the collision, etc.) through a Visitor mechanism (see below).
-In a scene, if no animation loop is defined, a "DefaultAnimationLoop"is automatically created.
+In a scene, if no animation loop is defined, a "DefaultAnimationLoop"

 There are several Animation Loop available in SOFA: